-Royal College Consulting has been supporting neurodiverse students navigate the college planning and admissions process for nearly a decade.
+Royal College Consulting has been supporting neurodiverse students navigate the college planning and admissions process for over a decade.
 Finding the best fit college or university can be a daunting task for students and their families.
 Here, at Royal College Consulting, we apply our extensive knowledge of Student Disability Support Services Offices around the country as we work to identify schools that would optimize the student’s unique strengths and meet their individual challenges.

 In addition to the services we provide to students and families throughout the College Planning process, there are unique elements that need to be included in College Planning for neurodiverse students including:

 Developing a college list consisting of schools that meet the student’s accommodation needs